Driving club: Richmond Driving Club

-The Four-In-Hand Driving Club
+Four-In-Hand Driving and Coaching Clubs

-The Four-In-Hand Driving Club was founded in 1856.
+The Four-In-Hand Driving Club (FHDC) was founded in 1856 by William Morritt, patterned after the earlier clubs.
+Notable founding members included many titled aristocrats, including the Duke of Beaufort who authored the book Driving.

+The Four-In-Hand Coaching Club was created to be less exclusive than the FHDC.
+It held its first meet in 1871 at the Marble Arch in London.

 Driving clubs in the United States

+The earliest coaching club was the Four-in-hand Club (New York).
+Active in the 1860s, they drove to Jerome Park Racetrack each year to watch the horse racing.

+The Coaching Club (New York) was established in 1875.
+They organized annual long distance drives, the first in 1878 between New York and Philadelphia, 98 miles each way.
+Other drives were organized to cities around New York state, as well as to Connecticut, Massachusetts, and Vermont.
+The club's membership operated 46 drags, and the club itself owned the coach Pioneer which made daily runs between Holland House and Ardsley, New York for three years.
+Several members introduced the sport in France, organizing the Reunion Road Club of Paris.

+In 1890, Philadelphia started their own Four-in-Hand Club.

 19th century popularity

 Enthusiasts in Boston, Massachusetts formed several driving clubs (also called "gentlemen's driving clubs"), and so-called trotting associations, in the second half of the 19th century.
 They would race in three locations: the Readville Race Course, the Riverside Riding Park in Allston (later to be named Beacon Park), and the South End Driving Park.
 The most famous of these clubs, the Metropolitan Driving Club, conducted races for several decades, until the rise in popularity of the motor car caused carriage driving to lose its appeal.

 20th and 21st century

-A 2002 estimate by the USTA was that there were over 500 members of the various registered driving clubs in the United States.
+A 2002 estimate by the United States Trotting Association was that there were over 500 members of the various registered driving clubs in the United States.
 Most of these driving clubs are small, holding driving contests at the home tracks before the regular horse races on the racing card.
 There are additional organizations dedicated to the sport of combined driving.
 Still others focus on the driving of draft horses and other non-racing breeds for primarily recreational purposes.